Best TeamViewer Software Alternatives

 Pros:

-• Pricing and features make AnyDesk a solid option for home users and small businesses
+• Affordable: Pricing and features make it a solid option for home users and small businesses.

 Cons:

-• Is sensitive to network speed, features can struggle on limited bandwidth connections
+• Network Dependent: Performance can be sensitive to network speed, potentially struggling on limited bandwidth connections.

 Finally, although it was built for the most demanding of users, AnyDesk is free for personal use and works well with almost all operating systems: Windows, macOS, iOS, Android, Linux, Free BSD, and Raspberry Pi.
 Those that prefer the cloud can even use Chrome to run AnyDesk.